Senior Living History: 1950 – 1959

 These programs were more than adequate to allow for the development of new facilities.
 Bruce Vladeck reports that a $100,000 loan from the SBA (the maximum offered) was enough to purchase a 25-bed nursing home at that time.
 (Vladeck, 1980) The new construction activity also raised awareness of the industry for both builders and lenders, drawing in new developers and providing additional financing from private sources, even for projects not covered by federal guarantees.

-A number of the developers had housing backgrounds, and they had no idea how ill many of their residents would be, nor did they know how to provide medical services to a chronically-ill population.
-It was a recipe for disaster for an industry caring for a very vulnerable, very ill population — hundreds of nursing homes were being constructed that couldn’t comply with federal safety or medical standards, and they were often run by people with no medical background.
+A number of the developers had housing backgrounds.
+They had no idea how ill many of their residents would be, nor did they know how to provide medical services to a chronically ill population.
+It was a recipe for disaster for an industry caring for a very vulnerable, very ill population.
+Hundreds of nursing homes couldn’t comply with federal safety or medical standards, and were often run by people with no medical background.

 Quality of Nursing Home Care National Concern